Phuctran-81/Inventory-Optimization/README.md

 - The backtest is implemented in total 26,474 weeks (across 50 items in 10 stores), there are **26,245 overstock weeks** with the **average excess rate at 20.39%** and **229 outstock weeks** with the **average shortage rate at 2.24%**.
 - The Seasonality-Adjusted ROP model satisfies the **service level of 99%** which is similar to Traditional ROP model while simultaneously **reducing weekly excess inventory by 13%** compared to the traditional ROP method.
 #### b.
 Promotion ROP model
-- The backtest is implemented in 7,321 promotion date (across 50 items in 10 stores), there are .... overstock date with the average excess rate at ....% and .... outstock date with the average shortage rate at ...%.
+- The backtest is implemented in 7,321 promotion date (across 50 items in 10 stores), there are 6,799 overstock dates with the average excess rate at 14.91% and 522 outstock dates with the average shortage rate at 3.92%.
 ### 4. Recommendations:
 #### a.
 Adopting the Seasonality-Adjusted ROP model for inventory planning.
 By applying category-specific safety stock levels, we can prioritize availability for high-performance items while minimizing carrying costsfor slower-moving stock.
 #### b.
 Adopting store-item specific lift factor
-By applying store-item specific lift factor for calculating and adding 10% tactical safety buffer, this can help mitigate the risk of abnormal demand surges, specifically addressing the current 3.92% shortage rate during previous promotions.
+By applying store-item specific lift factor for calculating ROP and adding 10% tactical safety buffer, this can help mitigate the risk of abnormal demand surges, specifically addressing the current 3.92% shortage rate observed during previous promotions.